 For a more intimate dining experience, head to Locanda Verde, a casual neighbourhood tavern that boasts soulful Italian cuisine.
 Enjoy an al fresco brunch on a sunny New York day, or try a specialty Italian beer at the inside bar.
 Owned by the same people as Locanda Verde, The Dutch offers a change of pace where you can dine on comfort food and sip on a cocktail blended with one of the restaurant’s many type of whiskies.
 You won’t soon forget a dinner at Chelsea’s Morimoto, a restaurant by renowned Iron Chef Masaharu Morimoto that serves contemporary Japanese fare, including kakuni—a 10-hour prepared pork dish served with a soy scallion jus.

 The Flatiron and Union Square neighbourhoods also offer a variety of dining options with local and seasonal touches.
 ABC Kitchen features a changing menu that is locally sourced and globally artistic, while Tocqueville serves French-American cuisine with seasonal ingredients from the Union Square Greenmarket.
-Head to Gotham Bar and Grill for sophisticated cuisine without the fuss or try the signature prime cuts at Strip House, one of the best steakhouses in the city.
+Try the signature prime cuts at Strip House, one of the best steakhouses in the city.

 Chef John Johnson and his team at Four Seasons Hotel New York work closely with local producers on a regular basis, and both the beverage and food program are reflective of their efforts to frequently source ingredients from as many neighbouring purveyors and producers as possible.